subpage flowers image

 Library Quad

 Clubs are the heartbeat of campus life at Foothill.
 Join us to meet club members, learn about joining one or more of the 50+ clubs currently active.
 Can’t find a club you want to join?
 Start your own!
-Learn how at this event all while enjoying music and food.
+Join us for this engaging opportunity to connect with students from all walks of life.

 More information about clubs